ComposeGears/Tiamat/README.md

 )
 ```

-NavController will keep the screens data, view models, and stated during navigation
+NavController will keep the screens data, view models, and states during navigation

 > [!IMPORTANT]
 > The data may be cleared by system (eg: Android may clear memory)